RN to BSN

 Students applying for the RN to BSN online program must meet the following requirements:

-- Hold an associate degree or diploma in nursing from an accredited nursing school
+- Hold an associate degree or diploma in nursing

 - Hold an active RN license in their state of residence